-- (b) one gallon or ten pounds on wholesale devices. - (Amended 1987) - S.1.1.4.
+- S.1.1.4.
 Advancement of Indicating and Recording Elements.
 Primary indicating and recording elements shall be susceptible of advancement only by the mechanical operation of the device.
 However, a device may be cleared by advancing its elements to zero, but only if: - (a) the advancing movement, once started, cannot be stopped until zero is reached, or - (b) in the case of indicating elements only, such elements are automatically obscured until the elements reach the correct zero position. - S.1.1.5.
 Money Values--Mathematical Agreement.
-Any digital money-value indication and any recorded money value on a computing-type device shall be in mathematical agreement with its associated quantity indication or representation to within one cent of money value; except that a stationary retail computing-type device must compute and indicate to the nearest one cent of money value (see Section 1.10., G-S.5.5.).

-S.1.1.6.
-Printed Ticket. - Any printed ticket issued by a device of the computing type on which there is printed the total computed price, shall have printed clearly thereon the total volume of the delivery in terms of gallons or pounds and the appropriate fraction of the gallon or pound and the price per gallon or pound.
-(Added 1979)(Amended 1987)
+Any digital money-value indication and any recorded money value on a computing-type device shall be in mathematical agreement with its associated quantity indication or representation to within one cent of money value; except that a stationary retail computing-type device must compute and indicate to the nearest one cent of money value (see Sec.
+1.10., G-S.5.5.).
+(Amended 1984, 1988) - S.1.1.6.
+Printed Ticket.
+Any printed ticket issued by a device of the computing type on which there is printed the total computed price, shall have printed clearly thereon the total volume of the delivery in terms of liters, gallons, kilograms or pounds and the appropriate decimal fraction of the liter, gallon, kilogram or pound and the corresponding price per liter, gallon, kilogram or pound.